ESIPFed/ESIP-Meeting-cookbook/README.md

-# ResBaz cookbook
+# ESIP Meeting cookbook

+This cookbook idea was taken from the ResBaz cookbook.
 Please head to the wiki (see link in right hand panel) for details.